Rule 1: Fees

 Adopted effective September 22, 2015.

-Rule 11: Electronic Audio and Video Evidence.
+Rule 11: Electronic Audio and Video Evidence

 A. All electronic audio and video evidence submitted to the Court shall be in the Windows Media Audio (WMA) or Windows Media Video (WMV) format to ensure that the evidence can be played on the default Windows Media Player.

 B. In the event that audio or video evidence cannot be converted to the required formats, the software or codec required to view that evidence must be provided.
-This must include a description of the software or codec and instructions on how to install and use the software.
-Counsel for the parties must also inform the Clerk of Court in writing of these circumstances within five (5) days of the lodging of the record.

 C. The following information must be provided with all submitted electronic evidence:

-- Title of The file
+• Title of the file

-- Length of the file
+• Length of the file and Number of files

-- File format
+• File format

-- Guarantee of no virus
+• Guarantee of no virus and software/definitions date

 Amended effective March 21, 2023.